-It appears the date and venue for Georges St. Pierre’s comeback fight in the UFC is still far from a certainty.
+It appears the date and venue for Georges St. Pierre’s comeback fight in the UFC (online sportsbooks) is still far from a certainty.

 The former welterweight champion recently told “UFC Tonight” that he was targeting UFC 206, which takes place at the Air Canada Centre in Toronto on Dec.
 10, for his prospective return.
 However, St. Pierre’s return largely hinges on his ability to negotiate a deal with the Las Vegas-based promotion, and so far there hasn’t been any news from either party on that front.